 An offer of employment will be made to the selected candidate, subject to the following background checks:

-You will need to provide the names and contact details of at least two referees, one of whom must be your current or most recent employer.
+You will need to provide the names and contact details of three referees, one of whom must be your current or most recent employer.
 If you are currently working and do not wish for us to contact your employer until you have accepted our offer of employment, then this should be stated.

 Disclosure of criminal convictions

 We carry out a Basic Criminal Records Bureau (CRB) check on all new staff to check for live criminal convictions.
-Having a criminal conviction is not necessarily a bar to employment with SKA Organisation, and convictions are dealt with on a case by case basis.
-However if it is subsequently discovered that you have a live conviction that you haven’t told us about then this may result in your employment being terminated (if you have already started work) or your offer of employment being rescinded.
+Having a criminal conviction is not necessarily a bar to employment with the SKAO, and convictions are dealt with on a case by case basis.
+However, if it is subsequently discovered that you have a live conviction that you haven’t told us about then this may result in your employment being terminated (if you have already started work) or your offer of employment being rescinded.

 Verification of academic qualifications and membership of professional bodies

 We will carry out a background check to verify your relevant academic qualifications and membership of professional bodies.